 We want to offer you choice when it comes to ho

-Per Sony the PlayStation Now service will being it’s initial roll-up starting at the end of January 2014 and will be available to everyone by Summer 2014.
+Per Sony, the PlayStation Now initial roll-up will start at the end of January 2014 and will be available to everyone by Summer 2014.
 There’s no word currently if you will need to pay again to stream titles you already own such as streaming PS3 titles to the PS4, though I would hope that Sony has something in place just for this.

 Source: Playstation Blog